 A superannuation entity must be set up correctly – in line with the superannuation legislation – to be entitled to an ABN.

-Superannuation entities can apply for an ABN as:
+Superannuation entities that can apply for an ABN include:

 - ATO-regulated self-managed super fund (SMSF)